-Description The subjects comprise a self contained ground floor flat forming part of two storey building containing four flats in total.
-Accommodation Entrance Hall, Living Room, Two Bedrooms, Kitchen and Wet Room.
-Gross internal floor area (m2) 57 sq.m or thereby.
-Neighbourhood and location The property is located in an established residential area where surrounding properties are generally similar in nature.
+Description The subjects comprise a purpose built top floor floor flat forming part of a four storey tenement building containing eleven flats in total.
+Accommodation Entrance Vestibule, Inner Hall, Living Room, Bedroom, Kitchen and Bathroom.
+Gross internal floor area (m2) 47 sq.m or thereby.
+Neighbourhood and location The property is located in an established residential area where surrounding properties are similar in nature.
 Local facilities and amenities can be found a short distance away.
-The main railway line connecting Paisley with Glasgow is located in the surrounding area.
-Age The property dates from the 1930's.
-Weather It was dry and bright at the time of inspection.
+Age The property was constructed around 1900.
+Weather Dry and overcast.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The building is served by rendered brick built chimney stacks.
+The building is served by stone and rendered brick built chimney stacks.
+Our view of the chimney stacks has been severely restricted.

-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Roofing including roof space

 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof covering is pitched, timber framed and overlaid with tiles.
+The roof covering is pitched, timber framed and presumably overlaid with tiles.
+No clear view of the front or rear roof elevations was possible.
+Small flat sections are present over the bay formations at the front and once more, no view of the flat roof coverings was possible.
 Access to the roof space is gained from a hatch within the common close ceiling.
-The hatch was padlocked therefore no roof space inspection has taken place.
+Due to the height of the hatch, safe access is not possible from a standard 3 metre surveyors ladder, therefore no roof space inspection has taken place.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Gutters and downpipes are run in PVC.
+Gutters and downpipes are run in a mix of metal and cast iron.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid brick construction with an insulated rendered finish.
-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where possible.
-Doors and windows were not forced open.
-Windows are of replacement PVC framed, double glazed, sealed unit design.
-Access to the property is gained from a PVC and glass panel front door.
+The main walls are of solid stone construction.
+The exposed apex gable has been rendered on face.